Liverpool qualify for next season's Champions League after beating Norwich - if Man City's European ban is upheld | Goal.com

 Only five wins separate Liverpool from a first Premier League trophy in 30 years, but they are already secure of their place in Europe's premier competition next term.

+In order for Liverpool to be deprived of a place in the competition next term, they would have to lose all of their remaining 12 games, while Chelsea would need to collect 35 points or more, Tottenham would need to win all of their remaining games while drastically improving their goal difference figure, and the Court of Arbitration for Sport would have to overturn City's suspension.

-The Merseyside club also equalled a club record winning streak with the result at Carrow Road, as they have been victorious in each of their last 17 games in the league.
+As well as booking a spot in Europe, the Merseyside club also equalled a club record winning streak on Saturday, as they have been victorious in each of their last 17 games in the league.